jawooson/AI_Project_3/README.md

 3. _“It was the age of wisdom”_
 4. _“It was the age of foolishness”_

-The unique words in the corpus are:
+Our vocabulary, the unique words in the corpus, :
 [_‘It’, ‘was’, ‘the’, ‘best’, ‘of’, ‘times’, ‘worst’, ‘age’, ‘wisdom’, ‘foolishness’_]

+We vectorize each individual document by noting the frequency

 ## I need to discuss what exactly is being tested.